…more or less

 It’s the conclusion of the spring semester of the 2017-2018 academic year.
 And if things go according to plan, I have six more semesters until retirement.
 And if they don’t, it’s no bad thing to have an exit strategy.

 My old friend Marilla Thurston Missbach said I was one of those people who grow where they’re planted.
 And so I arrived at this new job in the late summer of 1971 through no effort of my own: Harlyn Thompson, chair of the department at the time, was looking for someone to teach architectural history; someone who was not an art historian, i.e., some schooled in the ways of the architect, with an appreciation of all those factors that shape our buildings, from economic and legal to functional and aesthetic.
 Seven years of undergraduate education (five in actual classes and two just farting around) and a year of graduate study in historic preservation had prepared me for what I was about to undertake.
-Thompson had called James Marston Fitch, founder of the Historic Preservation Program at Columbia University, asking if there were any in the class of 1970-1971 who might be interested in a job at the edge of the known universe — my words; not those of Professor Thompson.
+Thompson had called James Marston Fitch, founder of the Historic Preservation Program at Columbia University, asking if there were any in the class of 1970-1971 who might be interested in a job at the edge of the known universe — my words, not those of Professor Thompson.
 I had not inquired about employment anywhere else, so why not fly to Fargo.

 At some point it dawned on me that I am neither fish nor fowl: my academic credentials were intended as preparation for a professional life, not one in academe.
 Yet anyone in higher education knows that interlopers like myself are barely tolerated.
 My BArch and MArch degrees should have led to a license in architecture, which would have satisfied tenure requirements.
 But I hadn’t and, instead, count myself a Humanist who has an architectural point of view.
 So I possess the credentials for the thing I don’t do, but lack the credentials for the thing I do.

-Higher education does not suffer fools, and I am both foolish and foolhardy but steadfast in my efforts to convert the heathen through the use of interpretive dance.
+Higher education does not suffer fools, and I am both foolish and feckless but steadfast in my efforts to convert the heathen through the use of interpretive dance.
 I live, quite literally, for those seventy-five minutes each Tuesday and Thursday morning, doin’ the Shakespeare thing—my curious performance hybrid of Hamlet and Jack Benny—in one of the FLC lecture rooms hung like colostomy bags on its north elevation, or in some other remote corner of campus, grateful for any who show up and anxious to see an acknowledging nod when a point has been made, even if it were not my own.
-If I am at all successful, it’s my fearlessness to discover things on the screen simultaneous with the students; I’ve lost track of the times an image has flipped or twisted before my eyes and presented me with new insights shared on the spot, presented in precisely that way: “Say, I’ve just noticed this and wonder if you have, too.”
+If I am at all successful, it’s my fearlessness to discover things on the screen simultaneous with the students; I’ve lost track of the times an image has flipped or twisted before my eyes and presented me with new insights shared on the spot, presented in precisely that way: “Say, I’ve just noticed this and wonder if you see what I do.”

 If successful teaching depends on a high degree of fecklessness, my so-called career has been a stunning success.
 If, on the other hand, its success is a reflection of approval farther up the food chain—well, that ship sailed and left me waving from the pier.
-A recent unsuccessful application for promotion doesn’t warrant another charge headlong at that rampart, though a few friends have offered encouragement.
+A recent unsuccessful application for promotion doesn’t warrant another headlong charge at that rampart, though a few friends have offered encouragement.

 Blogging in Agincourt about measuring “the good life” has led me to dozens of websites fluent on the topic, but nothing thus far seems to apply directly to my case.
 If you’ve got a metric for success, please share it and help me understand what these nearly fifty years have meant.
 Because I don’t have a clue.